futzu/SCTE-35_SuperKabuki/README.md

 ### Sidecar Files
 load scte35 cues from a Sidecar file.

-line format for sidecar file insert_pts, cue
+line format for sidecar file __insert_pts, cue__ , like `38103.868589, /DAxAAAAAAAAAP/wFAUAAABdf+/+zHRtOn4Ae6DOAAAAAAAMAQpDVUVJsZ8xMjEqLYemJQ==`

-pts is the insert time for the cue, A four second preroll is standard. cue can be base64,hex, int, or bytes.
+pts is the insert time for the cue, cue can be base64,hex, int, or bytes.

-The insert_pts has to be valid for the video, meaning if your insert_pts is 38103.868589, the video PTS has to be less than 38103.868589 for the cue to be inserted.
+The __insert_pts has to be valid for the video__, meaning if your insert_pts is 38103.868589, the video PTS has to be less than 38103.868589 for the cue to be inserted.

 ```js